denten-books/plain-text/4-chapter.md

 to imagine this structure as sentient somehow.
 We may for example, say "it thinks, it sees," or "it eats" without much stretching of the imagination.

+Impact on the study of textual artifact.
+If are are to take the hypothesis of extended cognition seriously, we must treat the tools of cognitive augmentation as seriously as we would our own mental development, in the traditional sense.

+The flattening of the knowledge realm.
+It is not the absence of topography.
+It is our ability to readily perceive topography, and to place ourselves within that discourse.
+The knowledge of the mechanic vs. the knowledge of a surgeon.
+The surgeon should get more money because of the subjective experience of cutting people up.
+That part does not transfer.
+The technical literature is actually quite understandable.
+Incommensurability of subjective experience.
+Commensurability of knowledge.
+The fundamental problem of modern world is the problem of expertise.

 http://word.mvps.org/faqs/general/wordvswordperfect.htm
 http://wptoolbox.com/tips/MSWordToWP.html
 modal vs. other kinds of processing

-If are are to take the hypothesis of extended cognition seriously, we must treat the tools of cognitive augmentation as seriously as we would our own mental development, in the traditional sense.

 ### 4.4 Home (Case Study)